icmx/just-monorepo/HOWTO.md

 Note a building order: `@just-monorepo/types` should be built first since all the packages needs it and so on.

-Now it's done: a monorepository supports TypeScript from now.
+Now it's done: monorepository supports TypeScript.

-It can now build any package by running:
+One can now build any package by running:

 ```sh
 npm run build:<package>